alexarje/sensing/book/intro.md

 - **[Python - Jupyter Notebook](https://jupyter.org/)**: An open-source web application that enables you to create and share documents containing live code, equations, visualizations, and narrative text.
 It is widely used for data analysis, including audio and music data.

+- **[Pure Data (Pd)](https://puredata.info/)**: An open-source visual programming language for audio and multimedia.
+It is widely used for sound synthesis, audio processing, and interactive installations.

 - **[Freesound](https://freesound.org/)**: A collaborative online database of sound samples.
 It provides access to a wide variety of sounds that can be used for music production, sound design, and research.

-- **[Glicol](https://glicol.org/)**: A live coding environment for sound synthesis and algorithmic composition.
-It is designed to be beginner-friendly while offering powerful capabilities for creating music programmatically.

-- **[WAXML](https://www.waxml.org/)**: A framework for creating interactive audio experiences using web technologies.
-It simplifies the process of building audio applications for the web.

-- **[P5.js](https://p5js.org/)**: A JavaScript library for creative coding, with a focus on making coding accessible and inclusive.
-It is often used for creating visual and audio-based interactive projects.

-- **[Pure Data (Pd)](https://puredata.info/)**: An open-source visual programming language for audio and multimedia.
-It is widely used for sound synthesis, audio processing, and interactive installations.

-- **[Max](https://cycling74.com/products/max)**: A visual programming environment for music and multimedia.
-It allows you to create custom audio and visual applications, making it a versatile tool for creative projects.

-- **[Audiostellar](https://audiostellar.xyz/)**: A unique tool for exploring and organizing sound samples using a visual interface.
-It helps you discover relationships between sounds and create new compositions.

 - **[Noise Capture](https://noise-planet.org/noisecapture.html)**: A mobile app for recording and analyzing environmental noise.
 It is useful for studying soundscapes and understanding the impact of noise in different environments.